Workplace Bullying and Harassment

 With regards to bullying, there is no statutory definition and a claim for bullying could found a grievance being raised and if the bullying behaviour is not addressed and dealt with, an employee may decide to resign and claim constructive unfair dismissal.
 Bullying can take many forms in the workplace from being ostracised to being treated unfairly by peers or others.

 Speak to us today if you feel that you are being Bullied or face Harassment in the workplace and you have already spoken to your employer about it.
-Call Victoria or Susan on 0161 785 3500 to discuss what options are open to you.
+Call Susan on 0161 785 3500 to discuss what options are open to you.